 For those on a tight budget, you cannot beat shingles.
 Asphalt (bitumen) shingles are the commonest and cheapest option for roofs.
 They also come in three grades to suit various budgets.

 Other types of shingles that are available include wood, plastic, metal, and slate.
 Natural materials such as slate tiles can be recreated as shingles to look the same but be a cheaper option to buy.
+You could also look for corrugated roofing as an alternative to asphalt shingles.
+You could try to contact roofing specialists such as Foregale if you’re in need of corrugated roof sheets.

 To conclude, we should factor into our decision when choosing a roof that it should look pleasing to the eye and the eye of others, provide our home with adequate protection from the weather, and last a reasonable amount of time relative to the amount we have paid for the materials and for them to be fitted.